Corythchambers/qactus/README.md

 ## Features

-- 🎨 Modern UI with light/dark mode toggle
+- Modern UI with light/dark mode toggle
-- 📱 Fully responsive design
+- Fully responsive design
-- ♿ Accessible to all users
+- Accessible to all users
-- 🚀 Fast performance
+- Fast performance
-- 📝 Sections for: Intro, About, Projects, Blog, and Contact
+- Sections for: Intro, About, Projects, Blog, and Contact

-## Live Demo

-You can view the live demo at: [Your Demo URL]

 ## Getting Started